I'm a freelance writer and IT tech. I love cats and studying various breeds.

 Also known as the "werewolf cat," photos of this sinister-looking feline hit the interweb, and viral action ensued.

 Like most cats that don't look like cats, the werewolf appearance is due to irregular fur growth patterns.
-The patches of hair form tufts that give this cat the menacing appearance.
+The patches of hair form tufts that give this cat its menacing appearance.

 Other than the hair condition, these cats are strikingly normal.
 But they look cool!